 Land Use – To ensure protection of the ecological integrity and cultural values of the land through innovative planning and management, and appropriate conservation, recreation and other land uses.

 Recreation – To provide opportunities for appropriate outdoor recreation, that is sustainable in environmental, physical and economic terms, and which is consistent with all other objectives.

 Education – To promote knowledge and understanding of the natural and cultural values of the site, the watershed area, and the Niagara Escarpment, including their protection and management requirements, as well as their significance, sensitivities and interrelationships.

 Stewardship – To promote and facilitate the ongoing public involvement toward a partnership that will foster sustainable recreational tourism and will accomplish watershed management objectives.

 Fiscal Sustainability – To ensure that GSCA undertakes upgrades, alterations and management of the Spirit Rock Conservation Area in a manner that considers fiscal requirements and responsibilities and strives to ensure financial balance and sustainability over the long-term.

 Management – To manage Spirit Rock Conservation Area in a manner that will ensure the achievement of all objectives.

 Public Consultation Process

-We are seeking your input.
-Tell us what you like about the Spirit Rock Conservation Area, and what you don’t like.
 The intent of the planning process is to assess the current state of the Conservation Area and to identify strengths, weaknesses, threats, and opportunities for the property.
 This will allow us, in consultation with our partners and stakeholders, to develop a plan that will guide the management and development of this property into the future.